 There is no doubt that best hiking boots are the hiker’s most important gears.
-Admittedly, best-hiking boots are priceless.
+Admittedly, best value hiking boots are priceless.
 You will smile all the way down the trail.

 Conversely, poor quality boots mean a bad day outdoors.
 In other words, the wrong pair will leave you gritting your teeth with every footfall.